rtgnx/void-install/README.md

 - Partition disk with the bios, esp, and root partition (luks1)
 - Create subvolumes (can be addjusted through group_vars)
 - Prompts for installation options (hostname, installation disk, passphrases for root, and luks)

-### TODO:

-- Setup snapshots with snapperd
+- snapshots with snapperd
-- Setup chroot connections for further installation steps
+- bootstrap with chroot